-Mercaptopurine (Xaluprine)
+Mercaptopurine

 How does mercaptopurine work?

-How do you have mercaptopurine?
+How do you take mercaptopurine?

-You must take tablets according to the instructions your doctor or pharmacist gives you.
+You must take your tablets or suspension according to the instructions your doctor or pharmacist gives you.

 You should take the right dose, not more or less.

-Talk to your specialist or advice line before you stop taking a cancer drug.
+Talk to your healthcare team before you stop taking a cancer drug, or if you miss a dose.

 How often do you have mercaptopurine?